 Continue north wards and visit South Stack Lighthouse near the port of Holyhead (the main ferry port to Ireland).
 Visitors can take a tour of this 28m tall lighthouse – but beware they have to take 400 steps just to reach it from the main land – but the views are stunning!

 There is also the RSPB nature reserve, to see guillemots, razorbills and puffins all raising their young and live television pictures gives an even closer view of the nests.
 Rare choughs can also be seen on the reserve and enjoy a coffee and cake in their café afterwards.

 Finish the day at Beaumaris, a small pastel coloured town with great views towards the mainland.
-The 13th century castle is the most technically perfect castle in Britain and was built by King Edward I and today has World Heritage Status.
+The 13th century Beaumaris Castle is the most technically perfect castle in Britain and was built by King Edward I and today has World Heritage Status.
 A nearby pub is the The Bull, where Charles Dickens stayed when he came to report on the famous sinking of the Royal Charter in Moelfre – even today, almost every room is named after a Dickens character!

-Overnight: Beaumaris, Menai Bridge or Caernarfon.
+Overnight suggestions: Beaumaris, Menai Bridge or Caernarfon

 Portmeirion the Italianate village built by Welsh architect Sir Clough Williams-Ellis from 1925 – 1976.
 Surrounding the village are 70 acres of sub-tropical gardens and woodlands with lakes and miles of pathways.

 Harlech Castle has a spectacular location perched on a rock overlooking the coast and is one of the castles in Wales with UNESCO World Heritage Status.
 The visitor centre tells the castle’s story including a weaponry exhibition, timeline and audio visual display, the centre also includes a shop, luxury holiday apartments and a 21st century bridge, making the castle accessible to many more visitors.